 Security analysts say user IDs and passwords became out of date and obsolete because they can be easily compromised by freely available online tools, also true for locks and keys of our home.
 In some cases, a lock and key are adequate for our home security, just as the combination of a user ID and password is adequate protection for our personal computers.

-However, the answer on which identification method is the most effective lies in the level of risk associated with theft of the information or data it protects.
+However, the answer on which identification method is the most effective lies in the level of risk associated with the theft of the information or data it protects.
 A thorough risk assessment should be conducted before implementing any authentication system to determine the business impact and costs of a data breach or malicious access.
 Some high-risk government organizations and large scale businesses are currently deploying biometric authentication systems, where the cost of the breach would be greater than the cost of the deployment.
 Thus, if a database exists with large amounts of customer information or high-value financial transactions, then biometric technology would be the most appropriate solution after conducting a risk assessment.

 Pros and Cons of Biometrics